umputun/baseimage/README.md

 CMD ["/srv/app", "param1", "param2"]
 ```

-## `dk.sh` Script
+## `dk.sh`

-The `dk.sh` script is a simple script to get a shell inside containers that don't have one (like scratch-based containers).
+The `dk.sh` is a simple script to get a shell inside containers that don't have one (like scratch-based containers).
 It works by temporarily copying BusyBox into the container and cleaning it up after you're done.

 ```
 ./dk.sh <container_name>